Working at Morrison Maierle

 Q: Who pays for the student’s wage?
 How much do students earn?

 A: You will hire the student and they will be on your payroll like any other employee.
-We ask our host employers to pay a minimum of $9/hour.
+We ask our host employers to pay above minimum wage..

 Q: Do I get to interview the student before I hire them?